1936 French legislative election

-French legislative elections to elect the 16th legislature of the French Third Republic were held on 26 April and 3 May 1936.
-This was the last legislature of the Third Republic and the last election before World War II.
-The number of candidates set a record, with 4,807 people vying for 618 seats in the Chamber of Deputies.
+Legislative elections were held in France on 26 April and 3 May 1936, the last elections before World War II.
+The number of candidates set a record, with 4,807 running for election to the Chamber of Deputies.
 In the Seine Department alone, there were 1,402 candidates.
+The legislative election was the last before women were granted the right to vote in April 1944.